Simon2828/west-bridgford-advice-centre/src/pages/products/index.md

 templateKey: product-page
 title: About
 image: /img/home-page-header.jpg
-description: "The West Bridgford Advice Centre's aim is: To provide quality information and other advice services for the benefit of the residents of West Bridgford and surrounding areas.
-Clients with queries which are outside the remit and competences of the Centre’s volunteers are directed to the appropriate professional or other specialist services."
+description: The West Bridgford Advice Centre's aim is to provide quality information and other advice services for the benefit of the residents of West Bridgford and surrounding areas.
+Clients with queries which are outside the remit and competences of the Centre’s volunteers are directed to the appropriate professional or other specialist services.
 intro:
   blurbs:
     - image: /img/top-left.jpg